As I lay on a beach on the island of Ko Lipe, my Kiwi friend Paul turned to me and asked, “Backgammon?”

 When you realize how alike our lives are, you realize we are all in this together.
 You no longer see people as some “other,” but instead recognize yourself in them – the same struggles, hopes, dreams, and desires you have, they have for themselves.

-And so, when an interviewer asked me last week about the greatest thing traveling the world has taught me, my mind instantly raced through all my Ko Lipe moments, and without hesitation, I replied:
+And so, when an interviewer asked me last week about the greatest thing traveling the world has taught me, my mind instantly raced through all those moments on Ko Lipe, and without hesitation, I replied:

 We are all the same.